Ports and Adapters

 // ... other methods

-In many hexagonal architecture implementations, adapters live next to the domain. tx-agent-kit takes a different approach: persistence adapters live in packages/db/src/repositories/.
+In many hexagonal architecture implementations, adapters live next to the domain. tx-agent-kit takes a different approach: persistence adapters live in packages/infra/db/src/repositories/.

 Wiring ports to adapters